2022-23 Hope Scholars Awards

 - Josiah Jost, Shin-hee Chin, Studio Art Senior Show, “When Reality Meets Fantasy”, Scholar

 - Ryan Loewen, Evangelical-Anabaptist Research and Conference, Scholar

-- Melinda Rangel, Setting Tabor Apart: Adding Industry Certifications for TC Business Students, Innovative
+- Melinda Rangel, Adding Industry Certification for TC Business Students, Innovative

 In the spring of 2007, the New Hope Mennonite Brethren Church of New Hope, Minnesota established a Legacy of Hope endowment to support scholarship at Tabor College.
 Scholarship, as defined in this proposal, is informed by the late Dr. Ernest Boyer in his landmark study Scholarship Reconsidered (1997).
 According to Boyer, scholarship has two critical elements that make it a distinctive activity.
 First, scholarship involves the systematic study of a topic or issue.
 Secondly, scholarship must involve the public presentation of the results of that study.
 Both must be present.
 Either of these activities without the other, while worthy and possibly useful, does not constitute scholarship activity.

 Boyer promotes a fourfold approach to scholarship: scholarship of discovery, scholarship of integration, scholarship of application and scholarship of teaching.
 Activities related to the discovery of knowledge, the integration and application of knowledge and the teaching of knowledge all qualify as scholarship, if done systematically with public presentation of the results.